nexusformat/definitions/manual/source/examples/python/simple_example_basic/index.rst

 	            :linenos:
 	            :language: python

-.. _Example-H5py-Reading:
+.. _Example-Python-Reading:

 Read a NeXus HDF5 File
 ======================

-The file reader, :ref:`simple_example_basic_read.py <Example-H5py-Reader>`,
-is very simple since the bulk of the work is done by ``h5py``.
-Our code opens the HDF5 we wrote above, prints the HDF5 attributes from the file, reads the two datasets, and then prints them out as columns.
+The file reader, :ref:`simple_example_basic_read.py <Example-Python-Reader>`, opens the HDF5 we wrote above, prints the HDF5 attributes from the file, reads the two datasets, and then prints them out as columns.
 As simple as that.
 Of course, real code might add some error-handling and